Maloji Bhosale: Early life

 Maloji was born in 1552 to Babaji Bhosale (d.
-1597), a patil (chief) of the Hingni Berdi and Devalgaon villages around Pune.
-Maloji had a younger brother, Vithoji.
+1597), a Patil (chief) of the Hingani Berdi and Devalgaon villages around Pune.
+Maloji also had a younger brother, Vithoji.

 Military career under the Jadhavs of Sindkhed

-Maloji and his brother Vithoji migrated away from Pune, and initially served as petty horsemen under the Jadhavs of Sindkhed.
+Maloji and his brother Vithoji migrated away from Pune, and initially served as cavalrymen under the Jadhavs of Sindkhed.
 The Jadhavs provided military service to the Ahmednagar Sultanate.